skjerns/rc433_brennenstuhl_comfort_mini/README.md

 sudo ./record socket1_on
 ```

 This records raw 433 MHz pulses to `socket1_on.rf`.
-Press the desired button on the remote and hold it for a few seconds.
+Press the desired button on the remote and hold it for a second.
 Recording stops on Enter, Ctrl+C, or after the timeout (default 5 seconds).

 To set a custom timeout: